duong-vo/ruby-exercises-training/README.md

-# The Odin Project Ruby Exercises
+# The Odin Project Ruby Exercises by Duong Vo

 ## About this repository